vcaldas/Groningen-thesis-template/README.txt

 Note that MiKTeX will generally automatically install these packages if they are missing from your installation.

+To install MikTex, just download it from here: http://miktex.org/download

+I like to use TexStudio - a Latex Editor: http://www.texstudio.org/

 Installation on Linux (Debian/Ubuntu)